RayRoestenburg/scala-io-exercise-1/README.md

-If you don't have a working Scala developemtn setup yet, please see the [setup instructions](SETUP.md)
+If you don't have a working Scala development setup yet, please see the [setup instructions](SETUP.md)

 Exercise 1
 ==========